Killings and massacres during the 1948 Palestine war: Deir Yassin

 The village of Deir Yassin was located west of Jerusalem, but its strategic importance was debatable and its inhabitants had not participated in the war until one week before the attack.
 On 9 April, around 120 men from the Irgun and the Lehi attacked the village in the context of the Operation Nachshon.
 The poorly armed inhabitants showed unexpected resistance to the attack by fighting back.
 The assailants suffered four dead.
 Jacques de Reynier, head of the International Red Cross delegation in Palestine, visited Deir Yassin on April 11, 1948, and observed "a total of more than 200 dead, men, women, and children."
 After the fighting, some villagers were executed after being exhibited in the streets of Jerusalem.
 A group of prisoners were executed in a nearby quarry and others at Sheikh Bader.
 Historians estimate today the total number of deaths at 100 to 120.

 In 2007, Israeli military historian Uri Milstein published a controversial book, Blood Libel at Deir Yassin, in which he claims that the events of Deir Yassin were the result of a battle and not of a massacre.
 Moreover, he goes further and rejects the reality of the atrocities that followed the attack on the village.
-Nadine Picadou also nuances the events and considers that in the Palestinian historiography, "the massacre of Deir Yassin eclipsed the battle of Deir Yassin".
 Morris considers that the capture of the village, insignificant on the military point of view, can hardly be considered as a "battle".